 All candidates for the Ph.D. degree are required by the department to serve three terms as a Graduate Employee (GE) for courses within our program.
 First-year students normally serve as a GE for one course during each of the three quarters in the academic year.
-In special cases, teaching may be deferred if the student's home institute agrees and can demonstrate a workable plan that is consistent with the requirements of available funding sources.
+Exceptions are rare, and must be approved by the GAC member and director from the student's home research Institute.
 A student cannot advance to candidacy until the teaching requirement has been fulfilled (see Advancement to Candidacy).
 Students with a strong interest in teaching may serve as a GE for additional terms beyond the required three terms during their graduate career, but only with the consent of their dissertation advisor.